Codecademy/docs/content/general/concepts/algorithm/terms/euclidean-algorithm/euclidean-algorithm.md

 The **Euclidean algorithm** is a recursive algorithm that will find the highest common factor (HCF) of two numbers.
 The HCF is the largest value that will evenly divide (leave no remainder) both values.
 It is based on the observation that the HCF can be found by iteratively comparing two values, substituting the difference of the values alternatively, until the values are equivalent.
 This convergent value is the HCF.

-There can be multiple methods to solve and find the highest common factor (HCF) of two numbers.
-In this explanation, let's explore a basic approach first and then move on to the `Euclidean algorithm`.
+There are multiple methods to solve and find the highest common factor (HCF) of two numbers.
+In this explanation, let's explore a basic approach first and then move on to the Euclidean algorithm.

 ## Method 1